m-labs/artiq/doc/manual/extending_rtio.rst

         def __init__(self, pad0, pad1):
             self.rtlink = rtlink.Interface(rtlink.OInterface(2))

 In our example, rather than controlling both LEDs manually using ``on`` and ``off``, which is the functionality ``ttl_simple.py`` provides, we will control one LED manually and have the gateware determine the value of the other based on the first.
 This same logic would be easy (in fact, much easier) to implement in ARTIQ Python; the advantage of placing it in gateware is that logic in gateware is *extremely fast,* in effect 'instant', i.e., completed within a single clock cycle.
-Rather than waiting for a CPU to process and respond to instructions, a response can happen at the speed of electronics.
+Rather than waiting for a CPU to process and respond to instructions, a response can happen at the speed of a dedicated logic circuit.

 .. note::
-    The truth is naturally more complicated, and it depends how complex the logic in question is.
+    Naturally, the truth is more complicated, and depends heavily on how complex the logic in question is.
 An overlong chain of gateware logic will fail to settle within a single RTIO clock cycle, causing a wide array of potential problems that are difficult to diagnose and difficult to fix; the only solutions are to simplify the logic, deliberately split it across multiple clock cycles (correspondingly increasing latency), or to decrease the speed of the clock (increasing latency for *everything* the device does).

-    Suffice to say that you are unlikely to encounter timing failures with the kind of simple logic demonstrated in this tutorial, and that designing gateware logic to run in as few cycles as possible without 'failing timing' is an engineering discipline in itself, and indeed much of what FPGA developers spend their time on.
+    For now, it's enough to say that you are unlikely to encounter timing failures with the kind of simple logic demonstrated in this tutorial.
+Indeed, designing gateware logic to run in as few cycles as possible without 'failing timing' is an engineering discipline in itself, and much of what FPGA developers spend their time on.

 In practice, of course, since ARTIQ explicitly allows scheduling simultaneous output events to different channels, there's still no reason to make gateware modifications to accomplish this.
 After all, leveraging the real-time capabilities of customized gateware without making it necessary to *write* it is much of the point of ARTIQ as a system.
 Only in more complex cases, such as directly binding inputs to outputs without feeding back through the CPU, might gateware-level additions become necessary.